BlueDragonMC/Komodo/README.md

 ```
 This uses the `Dockerfile` in the current directory to make an image with the version string `"testing"`.

-**Note**: When running inside Docker, a `forwarding_secret` environment variable must be passed to the container, which is used to create the `forwarding.secret` file in the container.
+**Note**: When running inside Docker, a `PUFFIN_VELOCITY_SECRET` environment variable must be passed to the container, which is used to create the `forwarding.secret` file in the container.